LittleTanner/Weather-App/README.md

 # Weather-App
-A weather app with a simple clean user interface.
+A weather app with a simple clean user interface still in development.
+Screenshots pending. :)